godatadriven/godatadriven-blog/content/neo4j-ha.md

 *Looks great right?*

-### Prepare the raspberry
-To install Raspbian you can follow [this guide](https://www.raspberrypi.org/documentation/installation/installing-images/).
-After this you can boot the raspberry and configure some basic things on the py with the ```sudo raspi-config``` command.
-Things you proberbly want to configure:

-- hostname
-- expand the filesystem (by default only)

 ### How to shard a graph

 A few years ago the IT industry was in de middle of the NoSql hype.
 Companies saw that they where storing more and more data.
-A lot of the NoSql solutions had a focus on solving that problem.
-Offering a sharding sollution for high volume data.
+The current sollutions couldn't cope with these amounts of data or complexity.
+A lot of the NoSql solutions solved the issue around high volume by offering a sharding sollution for data.
 This works great for disconnected data.
-Key-value stores and document stores like Redis of Mongo db store records in partittions and can easily scale-up horizontaly.
+Key-value stores and document stores like Redis or Mongo db store records in partittions and can easily scale-up horizontaly.

 In image X you can see what whould hapen with a Graph if you whould shard it in the same way.
-Neo4j focusses on delivering a solution for fast online graph-database.
+Neo4j focusses on delivering a solution for a fast online graph-database.
 If you whould query for data that is stored on different machines it is a near-impossible problem to make it perform fast.

 Thereby the sollution Neo4j HA offers is a full replicated cluster, see image X. Every Neo4j instance in the cluster will contain the complete graph.
 The HA sollution will make sure all instances will remain in sync.